-A Look at Risk by Bond Asset Class
+Risk Potential by Bond Asset Class

 U.S. Treasuries and TIPS

-At the same time, the exchange-traded fund iShares S&P National AMT-Free Muni Bond Fund (ticker: MUB), which invests in higher-quality securities, finished the year with a positive return of 1.16%.
+At the same time, the exchange-traded fund iShares S&P National AMT-Free Muni Bond Fund (ticker: MUB), which invests in higher-quality bonds, wrapped up the year in the green with a high return of 1.16%.

 Corporate bonds present a hybrid of interest rate and credit risk.
-Since corporate bonds are priced on their "yield spread” versus Treasuries – or in other words, the yield advantage they provide relative to government bonds – movements in government bond yields have a direct impact on the yields of corporate bond issues.
+Corporate bonds are priced on their "yield spread" compared to Treasuries, or the higher yields they provide over government bonds.
+The effect is that changes in government bond yields have a direct impact on the yields of corporate bond issues.